cloudera/cod-examples/README.md

 the developer's path.
 It is expected that, for each example, you will modify some part of it to connect the application to your COD database.

+For examples which use Apache Maven, you will need to place the proper Maven repository URL from your COD Database client connectivity information into the pom.xml file.

 ## Included examples

 * [Apache HBase (NoSQL), Java, Maven: Read-Write](hbase-read-write/README.md)